Wilson110/Email_Templates/README.md

 ## Clones
 A project folder with HTML email templates I built inspired by existing email designs.
+1. **#14Days_of_Quarantine**: For the 14 days I spend social distancing, I will choose an email I receive that I like and code a HTML-based template clone of it.
+Project started March 17, 2020.

 ###### Created by E. Wilson for creative use only.
 For more information on how you can get customized emails for your next campaign, message me.